-- Symbols and power symbols are filtered by all non-hidden fields - Text (text and textboxes) is filtered by the text content - Labels are filtered by their netnames
+Items are filtered based on their properties: symbols are filtered by all non-hidden fields, text (text and textboxes) by the text content, and labels by their netname.
 You can sort the filtered results in ascending or descending order of the value in a particular column by clicking on that column header.